-Tankless toilets offer way more than just aesthetic appeal in your bathroom.
+These toilets offer way more than just aesthetic appeal in your bathroom.
 Their relatively small sizes mean that they also save space.
-Additionally, due to their water-saving flushing systems, they conserve water as well.
+Additionally, they have water-saving flushing systems.

-The current standard specifies that tankless toilets (also known as flushometers) use no more than 1.6 gpf.
-However, many toilets manufacturers today actually aim at a level of just 0.8 gpf, which is equivalent to 3 liters (Source).
+The current standard specifies that tankless toilets (also known as flushometers) use no more than 1.6 GPF (Gallons Per Flush), but many toilet manufacturers today aim for around 0.8 GPF, which is equivalent to 3 liters (Source).

 - 1.1 1.
 Toto Neorest 1.0 GPF and 0.8 GPF 700H Dual Flush Tankless Toilet – Best Overall